Course

 1. Demonstrate a comprehensive understanding of historical and contemporary constructs of disability.

-3. Compare and critique classifications and schemas of disability and analyze implications and impacts across settings and environments.
+3. Compare and critique classifications and schemas of disability, analyzing their implications and impacts across different settings and environments.

 4. Compare and critique representations of disability in culture.

-5. Demonstrate an understanding of disability as a subject of human rights.
+5. Demonstrate an understanding of disability as a human rights issue.

 Textbook materials

-A Course Pack or list of required and optional textbooks and materials is provided for students at the beginning of each semester.
+A list of required and recommended reading will be provided for students at the beginning of the semester.
+Instructors are committed to prioritizing OER and publicly accessible resources.

 Requisites